computerguided/FCM/README.md

 The FCM supports the six best practices of software engineering by emphasizing modularity, clear definitions, visual modeling, and structured communication.
 This is described in the ["Software Engineering using FCM"](./doc/SoftwareEngineering.md) document.

 The FCM can be used to specify the software of a device.
 This is described in the ["FCM Specification Guide"](./doc/FcmSpecificationGuide.md).
-In the FCM the concept of functional components is introduced.
-How a functional component is derived from a Functional Component's role and behavior is described in the ["Designing Components"](./doc/DesigningComponents.md) document.
+In the FCM the concept of _functional components_ is introduced.
+How a functional component is derived from it's role and behavior is described in the ["Designing Components"](./doc/DesigningComponents.md) document.

 For an example see the ["Doors Controlling System"](https://github.com/computerguided/FCM-example).

 This repository contains an implementation in C++ (for an implementation in C, refer to https://github.com/computerguided/FCM_C).
 In the following sections the FCM classes are described.

+Since the FCM is a structured method, it is possible to generate parts of the documentation and code.
+The repository [FCM Tools](https://github.com/computerguided/fcm-tools) contains a set of tools to do just that.

+The following sections give a short description of the FCM classes.
+For more detailed information, please refer to the documentation in the [doc](./doc) folder.

 ## Functional Component